Pablo-source/Pipeline_of_functions/README.md

 source(here("R","01_load_data.R"))
 dataset

-3. Create a markdown report including all outputs from the above three scripts Rendering the markdown document output as HTML called "report.html" can be automated by including this script in the "report.R" script: rmarkdown::render()
+3. Third, create a markdown report including all outputs from the above three scripts Rendering the markdown document output as HTML called "report.html" can be automated by including this script in the "report.R" script: rmarkdown::render()